 He was involved in the redesign of JCSP to allow for more electives and student options (streams).
-In addition, as DSIA Chair he is responsible for the curriculum of the Canadian Security Studies Programme (CSSP), which is a 28-activity course held annually over two weeks.
+In addition, as DSIA Chair he was responsible for the curriculum of the Canadian Security Studies Programme (CSSP), which is a 28-activity course held annually over two weeks until 2000.

-In the past decade, Dr. Dorn has supervised over 60 officers from a dozen nations in research papers at the master's level for both the JCSP and NSSC/NSSP/NSP courses.
+In the past two decades, Dr. Dorn has supervised over 100 officers from a dozen nations in research papers at the master's level for both the JCSP and NSSC/NSSP/NSP courses.

-He has taught courses and gave lectures at various universities and military institutions.
-This website's presentations page gives lecture titles in courses and at outside institutions, including the actual pdf and/or PPT.
+He has taught courses and given lectures at many universities and military institutions.
+This website's presentations page lists lecture titles in courses and at outside institutions, including the actual pdf and/or PPT.